raghunittala/Deep_Learning_Coursera/README.md

-# Deep Learning specialization course by Andrew Ng on Coursera.
+# Deep Learning Specialization on Coursera.